 How do you know when to grow your team?

 - You want to spend less time working.
 If your work-life balance isn’t how it should be, and you want to spend less time ‘on the tools,’.
 Or, you want to spend more time working on your business rather than in it.

 - You’re looking ahead to retirement.
 You may not be planning to hang up the tools for another 5 or 10 years, but if you’re thinking about retirement, you might want to consider what your business will look like after you leave.

 - You want to build on growth.
 If your business has recently started to grow rapidly, you may need to increase your reach and capacity to capitalise on the momentum.

 How much does it cost to grow your business?

 Electrical trainees looking to build their practical skills portfolio can be a great addition to any electrical team.
 Additionally, this is a cost-effective recruitment method, as some training providers can match you with the right trainee for your business at no cost.

 As an experienced electrician, you are likely to have all the skills you need to mentor a trainee successfully:

 - Knowledge of the trade.
-Your practical ‘on the job’ experience and expertise will allow you to easily support a trainee to develop their portfolio and build on the theory they’ve learnt in the classroom.
+Your practical ‘on the job’ experience and expertise will allow you to easily support trainees to develop their portfolios and build on the theory they’ve learnt in the classroom.